brian-rose/brian-rose.github.io/b_about.md

 <img src="{{ site.baseurl }}/images/LanceRayborn.jpg" alt="Lance Rayborn" style="width: 150px;" align="left" hspace="20"/>

 # Lance Rayborn
 Hello!
 I am Ph.D. student working with Dr. Brian Rose in the Department of Atmospheric and Environmental Sciences at the University at Albany.
 I graduated summa cum laude with a B.S. in Research Meteorology and a Minor in Mathematics from Embry-Riddle Aeronautical University in 2013.

 My research interests include climate variability/dynamics, ocean/atmosphere interactions and aerosol/pollution effects on our climate system.
 Currently, I am working on understanding the effects of ocean heat uptake on cloud feedback as our climate warms.
 Feel free to contact me at <lrayborn@albany.edu>.

 <br>

+# Christopher Colose
+Our newest group member, recently graduated from the Atmospheric Sciences program right here at U. Albany.

 # Alums